 - Programme management office to support delivery and manage accountability.

 LCHS remains at the forefront of the whole system approach.
-The Lincolnshire coordinating board is chaired by Elaine Baylis, Chair of LCHS and the system executive team is chaired by LCHS Chief Executive, Andrew Morgan.
+The Lincolnshire coordinating board is chaired by Elaine Baylis, Chair of LCHS and the system executive team is chaired by ULHT Chief Executive, Andrew Morgan.
 Both the STP programme board and the programme management office have a high level of participation from LCHS staff.